jgregori/Bb_rest_helper/README.md

 # Bb_rest_helper (BETA).
 ## A Python 3 library to simplify working with Blackboard APIs.

-This library is intended to explore Blackboard REST APIs and to help create POCs for integrations.
-This tool is not intended to be used in production and not warranties of any kind are provided.
+This library is intended to explore Blackboard REST APIs and to help create POCs for integrations. **This tool is not intended to be used in production and no warranties of any kind are provided.**

 # DESCRIPTION.

 The Bb Rest Helper includes 5 classes to simpilfy common API operations.

 1. **Get_Config.** This class is used to get configuration variables (url,key,secret)from an external configuration file in Json format.
 If you are authenticating for more than one API (i.e. Learn and Collaborate) you will need separate configuration files (i.e. learn_config.json and collab_config.json).
 2. **Auth_Helper.** This class is used to get the token that then will be used in the API calls.
 Provides different methods for the different APIs.
 3. **Bb_Requests.** This class is used to simplify calls to the Blackboard Rest APIs.
 Provides methods for GET, POST, PUT, PATCH and DELETE requests.
 4. **Bb_Utils.** A set of convenience functions (Logging, printing...), this will be extended over time.